Popular Search Algorithms in Artificial Intelligence (AI)

 Strengths:

-Optimal and complete as long as the heuristic used is admissible (great at assessing but never over assessing) Optimal and complete.
+- Optimal and complete as long as the heuristic is admissible (fantastic at assessing but never over-assessing) Optimal and complete.

 Limitation s & weakness:

-Uses memory heavili when dealing with large graphs.
+- Uses memory heavily when dealing with large graphs.

 Greedy Search

-Greedy Search switches to the node that is the closest to the current targeted goal but this is done solely through the heuristic function h(n).
+Greedy Search switches to the node closest to the current targeted goal, which is done solely through the heuristic function h(n).
 This only limits the cost already incurred to this point.

-Example: While in the process of flight for the minimal distance the Greedy Search is already checking for earlier departing flights that appear closer to the target destination.
+Example: While flying for a minimal distance, the Greedy Search is already checking for earlier departing flights that appear closer to the target destination.

 Strengths: